|

 Now, we will look into the steps involved in deploying and testing our web service without any clients.

-| WSDL File You can also view the WSDL file generated by Geronimo based on the annotations specified by going to the following url http://localhost:8080/jaxrpc-converter/converter?wsdl |
+You can also view the WSDL file generated by Geronimo based on the annotations specified by going to the following url

-| Using Web Service Explorer in Eclipse You can also use Web Services Explorer present in Eclipse to rapidly test your web service without developing a client.
-To know how to use Web Services Explorer in Eclipse, one can refer to the Developing a JAX-WS POJO Web Service#Using Web Services Explorer in Eclipse |
+To know how to use Web Services Explorer in Eclipse, one can refer to the Developing a JAX-WS POJO Web Service#Using Web Services Explorer in Eclipse

-| Client Development Client development is excluded from this tutorial because there is no big difference in creating a client for JAX-RPC Web Service and a JAX-WS Web Service.
-You can refer to Developing a JAX-WS POJO Web Service tutorial for further knowledge about how to develop a client for Web Services. |
+Client development is excluded from this tutorial because there is no big difference in creating a client for JAX-RPC Web Service and a JAX-WS Web Service.

 The change you are required to do in the client jsp's are: